Water Recovery of Human Remains: LEVEL ONE HRD K9 Training

 Dr. Lisa Briggs - Active K9 handler/trainer, Criminologist, Director Emergency and Disaster Management Program, reDirector WCU HRD K9 Program, NCMEC TAC, SBI HRD Task Force, Department of Homeland Security Reunification Team, etc.

 NOTE: All participants will be required to follow federal, state and university COVID

 practices that exist at the time of the training.
 Currently, facemasks are no longer

 Our Cadaver Dog Training Workshops are held on the campus in Cullowhee, North Carolina.
 The workshops are offered in cooperation with the Forensic Osteology Research Station and the Emergency and Disaster Management Program at WCU.

-These land-based workshops allow participants to work search areas including grassy fields, mountainous terrain, urban environments, buildings, and vehicle lineups.
+These land-based workshops allow participants to work search areas including grassy fields, mountainous terrain, urban environments, buildings, and vehicles.
 Participants will have the opportunity to work a wide range of source materials; including the ability to expose their dogs to full body decomposition in the Forensic Osteology Research Station (FOREST).
-Classroom instruction will include the human decomposition process, bone identification, forensic taphonomy, and much more.